JetBrains/kotlin/libraries/tools/abi-validation/README.md

   in project `api` subfolder.
 This task is automatically inserted into `check` pipeline, so both `build` and `check` tasks will start checking public API upon their execution.

+> For projects with multiple JVM targets, multiple subfolders will be created, e.g. `api/jvm` and `api/android`

 ### Optional parameters

 Binary compatibility validator can be additionally configured with the following DSL: